dongjoon-hyun/spark-connect-swift-app/README.md

 ...
 Connected to Apache Spark 4.0.0 Server
 EXECUTE: DROP TABLE IF EXISTS t
-EXECUTE: CREATE TABLE IF NOT EXISTS t(a INT)
+EXECUTE: CREATE TABLE IF NOT EXISTS t(a INT) USING ORC
 EXECUTE: INSERT INTO t VALUES (1), (2), (3)
 SELECT * FROM t
 +---+